 The goal of this tutorial is to describe the Delphi development ecosystem.
-It can be helpful for someone coming to Delphi from another programming language.
+It can be helpful for someone coming to IDE Software from another programming language.

 Delphi is really easy to learn – the programming language syntax can be learned in hours.
 Pascal, from which Delphi’s Object Pascal language has evolved, has long been a very popular language in colleges and education for teaching the basic concepts of software development.
 Knowing the fundamentals of programming is a crucial part of programming.
 But there lies a whole ecosystem of terminology and techniques.
 It is always overwhelming for someone coming from a different background in technology.